marlls1989/hbcn_constrainer/TESTING.md

 ### Updating Tests
 When modifying the constrainer:
 1. **Run full test suite**: `cargo test` to check for regressions
-2. **Update test expectations**: Modify assertions if behavior intentionally changes
+2. **Update test expectations**: Modify assertions if behaviour intentionally changes
 3. **Add new tests**: Create tests for new features and functionality
 4. **Verify error messages**: Ensure error message assertions match actual output
 5. **Update documentation**: Keep TESTING.md current with new tests